cardano-foundation/CIPs/CIP-0118/README-nested.md

 2. no sub-transactions contain sub-transactions.

+Other changes include :

-Existing function that checks that required witness data is provided now also checks that such data is provided for the `corInputs`.
-Additionally, the supported language check requires that `PlutusV3` or earlier is only allowed in (singleton) transactions that do not use new features.
+- Existing function that checks that required witness data is provided now also checks that such data is provided for the `corInputs`.

+- the supported language check requires that `PlutusV3` or earlier is only allowed in (singleton) transactions that do not use new features.
 That is,

     - are balanced
     - have empty `requireObservers`, `spendOuts`, `conInputs`, and `subTxIds` fields.

+- instead of checking that all required scripts are attached to the transaction itself, their presence in the environment variable containing all transactions' scripts is checked

 `UTxOEnv` contains, in addition to existing fields,